 What is lunch like?

 Students are welcome to bring their lunches or pre-order food from the school.
-Lunches will be available for pre-order each week from local vendors downtown.
-Lunches will include water.
+Lunches will be available for pre-order through My Hot Lunchbox from local vendors.
 Students who qualify for free or reduced lunch will receive those same services at TESG.
 See the Lunches page for more details.

 How much unstructured play time do children have each day?

 Research shows that unstructured time is crucial to a child’s social, emotional, and academic development.
 Children at TESG will have several opportunities during each school day to play and be social.
 While the exact amount of unstructured time may vary from day to day, students will have no less than 30 minutes of recess (a period of non-instructional play, preferably occurring outdoors) and no less than 25 minutes for lunch.

 What is TESG’s stance on homework?